 The quick answer, DNS hosting is a service that stores the records for your domain.
 DNS management is also DNS hosting, but also offers additional services that allow you to create rules that influence how querying clients are routed.
 Services include: Failover, GeoDNS, load balancing, etc.

-A resolver (or resolving name server) is the client side of DNS.
-The resolver usually resides with your ISP and is responsible for actually making the queries for the querying client and the response that the authoritative DNS is returned to the resolver and then passed to the querying client.
+A resolver (or resolving name server) is the client-side of DNS.
+The resolver usually resides with your ISP and is responsible for actually making the queries for the querying client and the response from the authoritative DNS is returned to the resolver and then passed to the querying client.